Unleash/unleash-proxy-client-js/README.md

 Available events:

+- **error** - emitted when an error occurs on init, or when fetch function fails.
+The error object is sent as payload.
 - **initialized** - emitted after the SDK has read local cached data in the storageProvider.
 - **ready** - emitted after the SDK has successfully started and performed the initial fetch towards the Unleash Proxy.
 - **update** - emitted every time the Unleash Proxy return a new feature toggle configuration.
 The SDK will emit this event as part of the initial fetch from the SDK.